Battle of the Granicus: Account of Arrian

 At this point in the battle the Macedonian cavalry and the light infantry which was interspersed with them forced back the Persian cavalry.
 This began on the Persian left flank where Alexander was fighting.
-Then the center was broken and the Persian cavalry on both wings fled.
+Then the centre was broken and the Persian cavalry on both wings fled.
 Alexander did not pursue them far but turned his attention to the Greek mercenaries, who had mostly remained inactive at their original position.
 The mercenaries were surprised by the turn of events and were attacked by both the Foot Companions from the front and the cavalry from all other directions.
 They were soon defeated and only a few were able to escape.

 Account of Plutarch

 Alexander the Great in the battle against the Persians at the Granicus.
 Cornelis Troost, 1737.

 Plutarch's account focuses more on the aristeia of Alexander's personal combat with the Persian leaders and gives less attention to the movements and tactics of the armies.
 This account mostly corresponds to Arrian's version of events, but there are some differences.
 According to Plutarch the Persians had stationed both infantry and cavalry at their front line.
 Alexander led the first attack against the Persians and there are minor differences in his combat with Rhosaces and Sphithridates.
 While the cavalry battle was ongoing, the Foot Companions crossed the river and engaged the Persian infantry.
 After a short confrontation, all except for the Greek mercenaries routed.
 The mercenaries retreated to a higher position.
 They asked Alexander to negotiate for their surrender, but Alexander refused this and attacked.
 The mercenaries fought hard and were responsible for most of the Macedonian casualties.